 Next, give a High Level Summary of your Solution and Plan.
 Do this in laymen’s terms.
 You can always go into deeper technical layers if the prospective investor has an interest.

 Then talk about the business.
 What is your Marketing Strategy?
 How do you go to market and what is your customer acquisition cost?
 What is the value of your solution to your customer?
 What are your key milestones?

 What is the Competition for your solution?
 Even if there is no direct competition, what are the alternative solutions, including nothing.
 Be honest.
 Be self critical.
 If you do a comparison with competition on features, then include all the key features and be honest about where your solution stands.

 Give more detail about your target Customers.
 How do you get paid?
 What is your business model?

 Discuss your Team.
 What is the track record of yourself and the other co-founders?
 What are your credentials?
 Do you have advisors that are highly strong credentials and a track record?

 Outline your Financials and your Financial Projections.
 I personally think five-year forecasts are a waste of time at an early stage.
-It is better to talk about the market size and growth and give a three-year forecast.
-The key in all of this is first samples of your product, beta stage, and first revenue.
+It is better to talk about market size and growth and give a three-year forecast.
+The key in all of these is the first samples of your product, beta stage, and first revenue.
 How are you going to use the money that you raise?
 Product development?
 Market channel development?
 Marketing and promotion?
 Keep your team lean and keep your initial hires focused on the equity, not big cash compensation.

 Give a Summary and make sure to “Ask for the Order”.
 Don’t be afraid to ask the investor for the investment.
 You don’t need to ask them if they have any questions.
 If they are interested, then they will ask questions.